-(1) A prescribed order of separation based on tenure of appointment, length of service including creditable federal and military service, District residency, veterans preference, and encompasses more extensive procedures, for the reasons explained below, I find that D.C.
+(1) A prescribed order of separation based on tenure of appointment, length of service encompasses more extensive procedures, for the reasons explained below, I find that D.C.
 Official Code § 1-624.08 ("Abolishment Act or the Act") is the more applicable statute to govern this RIF.